 The Spotted Lady Beetle (also known as the Spotted Pink Lady Beetle) is an oblong, pinkish-red lady beetle with a total of twelve black spots on its wing covers.
 This beetle is native to North America and commonly feeds on aphids, other insect species, and pollen.
 They are most commonly found among crops that support aphid populations and are most abundant in September.

 Conservation status has not been determined in the United States.
 In Ontario, Canada, Spotted Lady Beetles are considered “Apparently Secure:” at low risk of extinction or population collapse.

 At least one study has shown that planting flowers among aphid-susceptible crops reduces pest density because Spotted Lady Beetles attracted by the flowers’ pollen will also feed on the nearby aphids.

-You can find more information about Spotted Lady Beetles on their iNaturalist Species Account and their Bug Guide info page.
+You can find more information about Spotted Lady Beetles using the links below:

-Visit the iNaturalist Observation Map to find out where Spotted Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and the Occurrence Records to find out where Spotted Lady Beetles have been seen in Vermont.